mannuelf/editable-profile/README.md

 Editable Profile project for Spark networks.

-This is a mono repository containing two separate node application.
+This is a mono repository containing two application.

 1. client
 2. api
-3. mongodb (database)

 ## Client